WICG/view-transitions/explainer.md

 ```

 Calling `setElement` before `captureAndHold` means that element will be captured as both "outgoing" and "incoming", unless the element is removed before `start()`, or is assigned a different tag via `setElement`.

-# Cross-fading

-[Cross-fading two DOM elements is currently impossible if both layers feature transparency](https://jakearchibald.com/2021/dom-cross-fade/).
-This is due to the default composition operation: black with 50% opacity layered over black with 50% opacity becomes black with 75% opacity.

-However, the [plus-lighter](https://drafts.fxtf.org/compositing/#porterduffcompositingoperators_plus_lighter) compositing operation does the right thing when isolated to a set of elements whose `opacity` values add to 1.
-The "image wrapper" is meant to provide this isolation.

-[Allowing `mix-blend-mode` to be set to `lighter`](https://github.com/w3c/fxtf-drafts/pull/444) will enable developers to create real cross-fades between elements for this feature and elsewhere.

 # Relation to `element()`